Christopher Havens

 Pell’s equations are in the form

-for integers , and .
-The problem that Chris Havens proposed is to find and such that , which can be rearranged into a Pell equation,
+for integers x,yx,y, and nn.
+The problem that Chris Havens proposed is to find xx and yy such that x2=1729y2+1x^2 = 1729y^2 + 1, which can be rearranged into a Pell equation,

 In the 7th century, Indian mathematician and astronomer Brahmagupta first studied equations in this form (he called it the Varga-Prakriti equation), and Pell had nothing to do with them.
 This is an example of Stigler’s Law of Eponymy, named for University of Chicago statistics professor Stephen Stigler, which says that no scientific discovery is named after its original discoverer.
 Stigler’s Law is itself an example, having been earlier described by sociologist Robert K. Merton.
 Leonard Euler misattributed the equations to Pell rather than to the several earlier mathematicians who worked on similar equations including Diophantus, Bhāskara II, Narayaṇa Paṇḍita, William Brouncker, and Pierre de Fermat.